incodehq/incode-platform/README.md

                     org.isisaddons.module.audit.AuditingServiceContributions,\
                     ...

-The `AuditingServiceJdoContributions` service is optional but recommended; see below for more information.
+The `AuditingServiceContributions` service is optional but recommended; see below for more information.

 If instead you want to extend this module's functionality, then we recommend that you fork this repo.
 The repo is structured as follows: